 Patricia Harrison-Monroe, PhD

-Dr. Harrison-Monroe has been a faculty member and clinical supervisor since 2005.
-As the chief of behavioral health for the Department of Psychiatry, she oversaw both inpatient and outpatient behavioral health services, overseeing the construction and program development of the Behavioral Health Pavilion for the Department.
-She was responsible for the development of educational initiatives to reduce stigma within underserved communities on a local and statewide basis.
+As the chief of behavioral health for the Department of Psychiatry, she oversaw both inpatient and outpatient behavioral health services, overseeing the construction and program development of the Behavioral Health Pavilion.
+As director of community outreach & clinical development she was responsible for the development of educational initiatives to reduce stigma within underserved communities on a local and statewide basis.
 She also served as director of the Early Psychosis Intervention Center (EPICenter), where she oversaw clinical services for individuals in the early stages of psychotic illness and their families.

 Degree(s)